itbh-at/keycloak-elytron-demo/README.md

 - create user called "demo" with password "demo"
   - login as this demo user into system otherwise throw keycloak Not authorized error bei JWT token requests

 Client "curl" is used for curl command for requesting access token.
-This token will then be send in Authorized header to keycloak-elytron-demo app's endpoint.
-Application itself use client "keycloak-elytron-demo" whose type is bearer-only which means app will not contact keycloak server itself but only check access_token.
-If it contains required roles it allows respective traffic.
+This token will then be send in the Authorized header to the keycloak-elytron-demo app's endpoint.
+The application itself uses the client "keycloak-elytron-demo" whose type is bearer-only which means the app will not contact the keycloak server itself but only checks the access_token.
+If it contains the required roles it allows respective traffic.

-Now run script switch_adapter.sh with parameters for "wildfly folder" "keycloack-wildfly-adapter path" and type of adapter which will be used "legacy" or "elytron"
+Now run the script switch_adapter.sh with parameters for "wildfly folder" "keycloack-wildfly-adapter path" and type of the adapter which will be used: "legacy" or "elytron"
 ```
-sh scripts/switch_adapter.sh servers/wildfly /Users/zami/Downloads/keycloak-wildfly-adapter-dist-4.8.3.Final.zip legacy
+sh scripts/switch_adapter.sh servers/wildfly <path to keycloak>/keycloak-wildfly-adapter-dist-4.8.3.Final.zip legacy
 ```

-At the and make simple request to app endpoint which is allowed only for clients which posses rest permission in access_token.
+At the end make a simple request to the app endpoint which is allowed only for clients which possess the rest permission in access_token.
 ```
 sh scripts/make_req.sh message_i_want_to_see
 ```

 You should see the result "message_i_want_to_see".
-This means you reached EJB protected by role "rest" sucessfully
+This means you reached the EJB, protected by the role "rest" sucessfully